85% of Aralia Students Place in Top Writing Competitions

 Pearl | $250 |

-- Awards for Black, Indigenous, and/or Latine students in the U.S., in efforts to increase diversity
+- Awards for Black, Indigenous, and/or Latine students in the U.S., in efforts to increase the diversity of program participants.

-- Boston, MA students only, eligible only to students needing financial aid
+- For Boston, MA students only, eligible only to students needing financial aid.

 Publishing, Art Exhibitions, and Special Opportunities:

-In addition to earning cash awards to use towards tuition, your passion, art materials, or anything you choose, winners will also get their artwork exhibited with Bow Seat!
-This is an excellent opportunity to take your artwork from your drawing table and in front of hundreds of viewers—what a way to amplify your voice for climate justice!
+In addition to earning cash awards to use towards tuition, your passion, art materials, or anything you choose, winners will also get their artwork exhibited with Bow Seat.
+This is an excellent opportunity to take your artwork from your drawing table and put it in front of hundreds of viewers!

 Check out Upcoming Events & Exhibits and read more information on Bow Seat’s Awards.